JimothyTheGreat/vscodium-nand2tetris-hdl/README.md

 # Nand2Tetris-HDL

+This is a fork for the purposes of porting this extension to VSCodium.

 Syntax highlighting for the HDL language from the [Nand2Tetris course](http://nand2tetris.org/).

 Also contains snippets for all of the basic gate types.